"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Now, we have everything ready to create our WPForms Donation form.

-So, let’s get to work to create our WPForms Donation form that collects payment from Stripe, PayPal, and Authorize.NET
+So, let’s get to work creating our WPForms Donation form that collects payment from Stripe, PayPal, and Authorize.NET

 On your WordPress admin menu list, hover your mouse on WPForms, then click on “Add New”.